fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 })
 ```

-We see that the end result is not quite what we expected:
+We can see that the end result is not exactly what we expected:

 ```js
 note {